comicrelief/component-library/src/components/Atoms/Select/Select.md

 <Select
   label="Label"
   description="Please choose an option"
-  // note: the default value must be one of the options values ie. 'Option two' defaultValue="Option four" errorMsg="" options={[
+  // note: defaultValue is just using the built-in React defaultValue prop.
+It adds the HTML prop "selected" to one of the options elements.
+This is why defaultValue must be set to one of the existing options values: defaultValue="Option four" errorMsg="" options={[